 Friends find us in places.

-As David and I got up to leave, a local journalist saw me and asked if I had anything to say about the news.
+As my son and I got up to leave, a local journalist saw me and asked if I had anything to say about the news.
 After paying my bill, I met her outside and said, “This bench tells it all for me.”

 When towns lose long-time established places of gathering, we lose part of ourselves and our history.

 I tried to go back for lunch the following day, but the line was way to long to accommodate my lunch hour, so I told myself I’d have one more day to get there.
 I “endured” a ten minute wait on Friday (hard for a regular to do) and worked hard to soak up the ambiance of what I thought would be my final meal.

 By the end of the day, the rumor whispered in my ear by a waitress came true — they were not closing!
 The community had come around them, and the owners made the decision to press on.

 I felt like I’d dodged a grief bullet.